marufaytekin/FCND-Motion-Planning/README.md

 ```

 It creates an initial path of 151 way points with cost of 160.76955262170057.
 As the next step it prunes
 the path down to 42 way points.
-The pruned path on the map is shown in Fig 1.
+The pruned path on the map is shown in the following figure:

 ![path 2](path1.png?raw=true "Fig 1: Path for goal1")